 Richmond’s Temples

-Several local landmark temples and monasteries have traditionally celebrated the New Year with special public events.
-Some have scaled back these events in recent years, but Ling Yen Mountain Temple––located on No. 5 Road (aka the Highway to Heaven)––will be offering its Ringing the Bell blessing ceremony this time around.
-From 9:30pm to midnight on January 21, the complex’s giant bell will resonate to ring in the New Year, encouraging wisdom and spiritual reflection for the time ahead.
-Visit their website for event details.
+Several Richmond temples and monasteries traditionally celebrate the New Year with special events.
+Among the most popular, Ling Yen Mountain Temple––located on the city’s No. 5 Road (aka the Highway to Heaven)––will be offering its Ringing the Bell blessing ceremony on February 9 and 10, when the complex’s giant bell will resonate, encouraging wisdom and spiritual reflection for the time ahead.
+Additional events are also planned for this auspicious time of year––visit their website for details.

 Chinese New Year Dining

-Dumplings are said to represent fortune and prosperity
+Dumplings are said to represent fortune and prosperity.
+PHOTO CREDIT: Tourism Richmond.

 Families traditionally feast together for Chinese New Year.
-And with such an extensive and authentic Asian dining scene, Richmond’s restaurants are often at their busiest during this auspicious period.
-You’ll find multi-course menus at many local restaurants serving dishes filled with symbolic meaning––including dumplings (said to be shaped like ancient Chinese money) and golden fruits, which reputedly symbolize fullness and wealth.
-Planning your own Year of the Rabbit banquet in Richmond?
+And with such an extensive and authentic Asian dining scene, Richmond’s restaurants are often at their busiest during this festive period.
+You’ll find multi-course menus at many local restaurants, featuring dishes filled with symbolic meaning––including dumplings (said to be shaped like ancient Chinese money) and golden fruits, which reputedly symbolize fullness and wealth.
+Planning your own Year of the Dragon banquet in Richmond?
 Book ahead, especially for larger groups.